-It’s important to note that when a strategy document is written up it should be relatively straightforward, so that anyone reading it is able to understand it, interpret it and apply it.
+It’s important to note that when a strategy document is written up it should be relatively straightforward so that anyone reading it can understand it, interpret it and apply it.

 Now we’re no mind readers, but we can probably guess what you’re thinking.
 Maybe something down the lines of:

 “I don’t need a marketing calendar, I’m super organised and on top of everything!”

 And hey, you might be!
 But a marketing calendar is more than just a mere scheduling tool…

 Sure, the calendar will help keep you on track of all of your activities, but it also ensures that you are using every opportunity you have to market to consumers without wasting your efforts.

 1- Team Communication

 Communication is key and a marketing calendar can help communicate information clearly and succinctly.